-When a master boot mode is detected, the RCU
+When an autonomous boot mode is detected, the RCU initializes the corresponding

 The RCU checks and validates the image signature, and then copies the platform loader and manager into the PPU RAM.
 The RCU releases the PPU from reset to begin phase 3 (load platform) and the RCU enters a sleep state, wake on interrupt for service routines throughout Phase 3 and Phase 4.

 In phase 3, the PMC PPU executes the PLM from the PPU RAM.
 The PLM reads the programmable device image from the boot source and the PLM configures the components of the system including the NoC initialization, DDR memory initialization, programmable logic, and processing system, and then completes the device boot.

 If a boot header is valid, but the PLM determines the programmable device image is corrupt, the PLM can recover by writing the location of another boot header into the MultiBoot register ( PMC_MULTI_BOOT ), and issuing an internal system reset (not an external POR_B reset).
 After the system reset, the boot header is fetched from the address location equal to the value of the MultiBoot register multiplied by 32 KB.
 When the fallback boot header is invalid, the RCU continues normally with its boot image search function if the boot device supports image search.

 After the non-secure boot flow is complete, the PLM is active and numerous services can be run in this phase.
 Services include power management, partial reconfiguration, system error management, safety monitoring, security monitoring, and soft-error mitigation.